What is contractor solicitation and how does it work?

 |Advertise construction services to potential clients including the requirement that the consumer pay their deductible|

 |Discuss, explain and offer a quote for construction or repair of property|

-Negotiate or influence the settlement of an insurance claim on behalf of a consumer
+Initiate, negotiate or influence the filing or settlement of an insurance claim on behalf of a consumer

 |Obtain a building permit from local officials, as required|

 Construct or repair property without the appropriate permit or disregard local ordinances

 View the complete list of permissible and prohibited actions by a contractor and the violations involved: Contractor Prohibitions

 Fraud of any kind impacts both the victims and the industry its perpetrated against.
 Per the Insurance Information Institute, “insurance fraud is a deliberate deception perpetrated against or by an insurance company or agent for the purpose of financial gain.
 Fraud may be committed at different points in the transaction by applicants, policyholders, third-party claimants, or professionals who provide services to claimants.”

 How does fraud impact consumers and the insurance industry?